ankitsharmax/Machine-Learning/Numpy/README.md

 	- ```np.random.rand``` is for Uniform distribution (in the half-open interval ```[0.0, 1.0)```)
 	- ```np.random.randn``` is for Standard Normal (aka.
 Gaussian) distribution (mean 0 and variance 1)

+### Day 3 Numpy:
+- 1. Remaining differennt types of matrix
+	- identity
+	- eye
+	- repeat (repeating copies)
+	- copy (copying)
-- 4. Solving a basic problem
+- 2. Solving a basic problem
 <b><center>Create a Numpy matrix like this</center><br>

 <table>